-5.2.3.2 Land Rented To Others
+Land Rented To Others

-Item 11 (10 on Ver 2-4) - Cash Rent Received for Acres Rented to Others
+Item 10 - Cash Rent Received for Acres Rented to Others

 Do not skip this item even if the operation rented no land out during the year.
 The operation may have received income during the year for land rented to others in a previous year, or the operation may have received a pre-payment of land to be rented the following year.